7 Cosmetology Resume Examples That Work for 2024

 Two hands with stylus write and edit cosmetology resume on tablet

-While writing a resume isn’t on your top list of fun things, you can easily avoid the frustration that usually occurs when writing a cosmetology resume using our resume-building tool.
+While writing a resume isn’t on your top list of fun things, you can easily avoid the frustration that usually occurs when writing a cosmetology resume using our AI resume builder.
 Our guide breaks it down for you into seven distinct sections, which include:

 • The mysterious objective/summary statement